NikoHatzisavas724/CS330ProgrammingAssignment/README.md

 ## Configuration
   1. Open the command prompt and clone the repository:
     `git clone https://github.com/NikoHatzisavas724/CS330ProgrammingAssignment.git`
-  2. Change directory to where the gradle files are:
+  2. Change directory to where the gradle files are (this directory is `CS330ProgrammingAssignment/CS330PA/`):
     `cd CS330ProgrammingAssignment/CS330PA/`
     Note, all Gradle commands should be run from this directory.
   3. Make sure all unit tests pass: